 The best way to get started with the course is to spend some time exploring the course website.
 Go to https://carmen.osu.edu/# to log on to Carmen (note we might sometimes refer to Carmen as Canvas, or as Carmen Canvas).
 You should then see a link for the STAT 1350 site.
 Look carefully at the way the course site is set up.
 On the homepage of the course site, there are links to the different weeks of the semester, and clicking on those links takes you to a detailed overview that contains all materials you need for any given week.
 We suggest you start each new week by reading through the weekly overview, reading assigned textbook chapters, and watching lecture videos.
-Although several things will be available to you on the course site at the beginning of the semester, not all assignments have been created or posted.
-We will slowly add to the course site in the coming weeks, and our plan will be to stay at least two weeks ahead you in terms of adding content to the site.
+Although several things will be available to you on the course site in the coming weeks, and our plan will be to stay at least two weeks ahead you in terms of adding content to the site.
 We hope the course site will be relatively easy for you to navigate, but if you are ever in doubt about anything, please let us know!